helloyuzz/doc.wgrib2.com/docs/Grib1/Appendix A - Outline of WMO Headers Used With GRIB.md

 ---
 layout: default
-title: Labels
+title: Appendix A
+subtitle: Outline of WMO Headers Used With GRIB
 parent: NCEP Office Note 388-Grib1
-nav_order: 3
+nav_order: 7
 ---

-# Labels

 Use labels as a way to add an additional mark to a section of your docs.
 Labels come in a few colors.
 By default, labels will be blue.